 Matsue – 1 night

-Day 15: Wednesday 22 November, Kyoto – Okayama – Matsue
+Day 15: Wednesday 18 November, Kyoto – Okayama – Matsue

 In the afternoon we travel by train to Matsue, where we shall visit the Adachi Museum of Art, located in the rural landscape of the Sinmane region.
-This is a contemporary art museum set within a large garden, considered by many to one of the most beautiful gardens in Japan.
+This is a contemporary art museum set within a large garden, considered by many to be one of the most beautiful gardens in Japan.
 The museum was founded by Adachi Zenko who felt a strong resonance between the sublime sensibility of the Japanese-style garden and the paintings of Yokoyama Taikan whose work he collected.
 This is a contemplation garden which visitors observe from various carefully designed points within the museum.
 Each season reveals itself through different aspects of the garden, and during our visit we can expect the hills that form the backdrop to the vista before us to be a blaze of autumnal colour while vivid reds enliven the foliage of the garden.
 After checking in to our hotel, we shall enjoy a farewell dinner at a local restaurant.
 (Overnight Matsue) BD